T-Mobile vs. Verizon Home Internet

 Verizon 5G Home packs speeds up to 300Mbps and starts at $60 per month, while Verizon 5G Home Plus ups the speed to 1,000Mbps for $80 per month.
 This makes 5G Home Plus a direct competitor with many top-tier cable and fiber plans—something we haven't really seen before in a wireless internet service.
 It’s certainly much faster than the average satellite service.

-Verizon 5G internet and cell service bundles
+Verizon 5G internet

 Customers with qualifying Verizon unlimited cell plans can reduce the price of the 5G Home plan from $60 to $25 per month and the 5G Home Plus plan from $80 down to $35 per month.
 That makes it—by far—the best deal you can find on 1,000Mbps internet.
-You can get the reduced price with these qualifying plans:
+You can get a reduced price with these qualifying plans:

 • 5G Do More